 - Copy and paste the code below into this file.

-- Now anytime you want to format an XML file, just go to this menu and select the Tidy XML.sh script and BOOM, neat tidy XML.
+folder. - Now anytime you want to format an XML file, just go to the Text menu and select the Tidy XML.sh script and BOOM, neat tidy XML.

 This is an interesting facility to extend an already great text editor, and I will be looking into more cool scripts that can hopefully lessen my daily annoyances.